Fort Detrick Senior NCOs participate in West Frederick Middles School's career day

-Three Fort Detrick Soldiers participated in West Frederick Middle School’s third annual career day, March 27.

-Garrison Command Sgt.
+Fort Detrick Garrison Command Sgt.
 Maj.
-Erick Detrich, Army Medical Logistics Command’s Command Sgt.
-Maj.
-Gabriel Wright, and 21st Signal Brigade’s Staff Sgt.
-Amber Smith spoke to students during three separate interactive sessions, sharing some of their experiences in the military and answering questions about career opportunities, incentives for those considering serving, and; of course, the reality of getting selected to be a special operator.
+Erick Detrich speaks to students during three separate interactive sessions, sharing some of his experiences in the military and answering questions about career opportunities, incentives for those considering serving, and; of course, the reality of getting selected to be a special operator.

-“We truly appreciate your willingness to invest your time and share your knowledge and experiences with our students,” said Emonte Hill, a career coach at West Frederick Middle School and organizer of the event.
-“Your presence will have a meaningful impact as students begin exploring future career pathways.”

 |Date Taken: